Shoeburyness: History

 established that the area had continuous human habitation from the Mesolithic period.
-The planned store became the ASDA supermarket, which opened in 1981, while one of the former farm barns became the Parsons Barn public house.
+The planned store became an Asda supermarket, which opened in 1981, while one of the former farm barns became the Parsons Barn public house.
 This was joined by the Bishopsteignton housing development, that was completed between 1981 and 1988.
 The site was the former farm of listed building, the White House, which had been sold in 1919 to Southend Estates Company.
 Following the closure of the Old Ranges in 1998 the old garrison land and buildings were sold, and in 2000 redevelopment of the site to housing started.
 In 2022, a heritage centre was opened on the former garrison after 35 years of campaigning.

 Description

 Auxiliary Territorial Service (ATS) personnel at the Royal Artillery Experimental Unit, at Shoeburyness, using the Window Position Finder to sight shell bursts in the air or water, 1943.

 Shoeburyness sits on the Thames Estuary and is at the far east of the district of Southend-on-Sea, bordered to the west by Thorpe Bay at Maplin Way and to the North by Great Wakering which is part of Rochford District.

 The MoD Shoeburyness site at Pig's Bay is situated nearby and the facility is run by the company QinetiQ.
 The Garrison site is now part of a conservation area set up by Southend City Council.

 Shoeburyness has two beaches: East Beach and Shoebury Common Beach, both Blue Flag beaches.